raoulbia-ai/music-muse/README.md

    - **Frontend**: Built with React, the frontend provides a dynamic and responsive user interface.
 It communicates with the backend via RESTful API calls.
    - **Backend**: Developed using Flask, the backend handles API requests, processes data, and serves responses.
 It reads data from a JSON file and provides endpoints for artist suggestions, all artists, and artist details.
    - **Communication**: The frontend and backend communicate over HTTP, with the frontend making asynchronous requests to the backend endpoints.
+   - **Detailed Diagram**: Include a detailed architecture diagram showing the interaction between the frontend, backend, and any external services.
+   - **Technology Stack**: Provide a detailed explanation of the technology stack used, including the reasons for choosing React and Flask.

 2. **Endpoints**:
    - **Root Endpoint (`/`)**: Returns a welcome message to indicate the API is accessible.